Investigating an unexpected event

 - monitoring programs to track improvements towards meeting the water/sediment quality objectives (for all indicators or lines of evidence).

-You will need to establish appropriate arrangements for
+You will need to establish appropriate arrangements for stakeholder involvement and reporting.

 Ongoing monitoring and management then leads to continued cycling through the Water Quality Management Framework with improvements incorporated at all relevant steps based on knowledge gained along the way.